Measuring Information Transfer in Neural Networks: Measuring Information Transfer in Neural Networks

 \subsection{Dissecting Information in CIFAR-10}

 We use $L_{IT}$ to measure the information gain in learning (or transfer learning) on a subtask of CIFAR-10.
-Here we use $L(T)$ to denote the amount of information transferred from task $T$ to a randomly-initialized model. $L(T\rightarrow T')$ denotes the amount of new information gained in transfer learning from task $T$ to task $T'$. $L(T\rightarrow T'\rightarrow T'')$ denotes the amount of new information gained from transferring the previous model again to a third task $T''$. $L(T\rightarrow T'\rightarrow T)$ is the information gain when transferring the model back to the first task, i.e., it measures the information forgotten about task $T$ after training on task $T'$.
+Here we use $L(T)$ to denote the amount of information transferred from task $T$ to a randomly-initialized model. $L(T\rightarrow T')$ denotes the amount of new information gained in transfer learning from task $T$ to task $T'$.
+It is measured by $L_{IT}(\theta)$, where $\theta$ is a model first trained on $T$ (as $\theta_0$) then transferred and trained on $T'$. $L(T\rightarrow T'\rightarrow T'')$ denotes the amount of new information gained from transferring the previous model again to a third task $T''$. $L(T\rightarrow T'\rightarrow T)$ is the information gain when transferring the model back to the first task, i.e., it measures the information forgotten about task $T$ after training on task $T'$.
 For example, ``F'' in Figure \ref{fig:cifar} means $L(T_V\rightarrow T_A\rightarrow T_V)$ and $L(T_A\rightarrow T_V\rightarrow T_A)$ respectively.
 The results are listed in Table \ref{appendix:trans-cifar}.

 The following relationships of $L_{IT}$ are examined on the subtasks of CIFAR-10:

 By $\equalhat$ we mean the left-hand side approximates the right-hand side.
 The first three equations represent learning the task $T_{full}$ can be separated into two stages: learn information from a subtask first, then learn the rest information.
 The next two equations similarly represent staged learning in three stages.
 The final two equations represent that the information gain from $\{T_V,T_A\}$ to $T_{full}$ is exactly $T_{V/A}$.